 UNCRC Right Anticipated Impacts & Relevant Mitigations Article 3 - Best Interests of the Child Note: Consideration to how any proposal may impact children must be made.
 Decisions must be made whilst considering what is best for children.
 Connect Me is designed with the best interests of children in mind.
-By improving access to healthcare services and enabling children to manage their hospital interactions.
+By improving access to healthcare services and enabling children to manage their hospital care.

 Article 6 & 19- Life, Survival and Development & Protection Think: Children have the right to life.
 Governments should make sure that children develop and grow healthily and should protect them from things or people which could hurt them.
-The Connect Me solution will replace traditional method of questionnaires and where there is no engagement, the traditional paper communication will remain in place.
+Regular blood pressure monitoring should be provided for children to promote health development and protect them from potential health risks.
 Article 12 & 13 - Respect for Children's Views and Access to Information Note: every child has the right to have a say in decisions that affect them this could include making a complaint and accessing information.
 Connect Me ensures that children have a voice in healthcare decisions and can access relevant information.
 By allowing children to express their views and participate in their care, their rights are respected, and this will enhance overall health outcomes.
 Article 22 & 30 - Refugee &/or Care Experienced Children Note: If a child comes to live in the UK from another country as a refugee, they should have the same rights as children born in the UK.
 Some children may need additional considerations to make any proposal equitable for them (e.g. The Promise, Language interpretation or cultural differences).
-The source system on which Connect Me relies does not differentiate between children born in the UK and those living in the UK as refugees.
+The platform on which Connect Me relies does not differentiate between children born in the UK and those living in the UK as refugees.
 Therefore, Connect Me will not differentiate.
 Interpreter facilities will be used as usual to enable digital engagement.
 Article 23 - Disabled Children Note: Disabled children should be supported in being an active participant in their communities.
 Support will be provided by the service and issues addressed to enable their full participation as required.
 Think: Can disabled children join in with activities without their disability stopping them from taking part?
 Article 24 & 27 - Enjoyment of the Highest Attainable Standard of Health Note: Children should have access to good quality health care and environments that enable them to stay healthy both physically and mentally.
-Connect Me aims to improve access to healthcare services and enable patients to manage their hospital interactions, enhancing health standards.
+Connect Me aims to improve access to healthcare services by providing a user-friendly platform that helps patients manage their hospital care more effectively.
+Support will be provided by GPs to ensure comprehensive care.
 Think: Clean environments, nutritious foods, safe working environments.
-Other relevant UNCRC articles: Note: Please list any other UNCRC N/A articles that are specifically relevant to your proposal.
+Other relevant UNCRC articles: Note: Please list any other UNCRC articles that are specifically relevant to your proposal.
+N/A